GSTT-CIDR/HaploVar/README.md

 # HaploVar
-HaploVar: Haplotyping variants from long-read sequencing data to resolve intrahost diversity and mixed populations
+HaploVar: Haplotyping variants from long-read sequencing data to resolve intrahost diversity and mixed populations of SARS-CoV-2 spike.